-Starting in April 2011, all curriculum students and alumni may request one free transcript per six month period from the Registrar's Office on the Sanford campus.
+All curriculum students and alumni may request one free transcript per six month period from the Registrar's Office on the Sanfordcampus.
 The free transcript must be requested in person and retrieved from the Registrar's Office by the student.
 Neither the request nor the free transcript can be mailed or faxed.